aqeelhkazmi/REACT/README.md

 # REACT
-This project contains R Script developed to experiment and evaluate the REACT methodology.
+This repository contains R Script developed to experiment and evaluate the REACT methodology.